Therapeutic Recreation (RTH) - Graduate Courses

 Program Design and Administration of Therapeutic Recreation

 This course is designed to present a rationale and foundation for systematic program design, program implementation and program evaluation in various therapeutic recreation settings.
-Prerequisite: MTH 145; RTH 326 or RTH 327.
+Prerequisite: STAT 145; RTH 326 or RTH 327.
 Offered Fall, Spring.

 RTH 462/562 Cr.3